electricimp/imp-central-impt/TestingGuide.md

 A ‘test file’ is a file containing ‘test cases’.

-A ‘test case’ is a class inherited from the *ImpTestCase* class defined by the [*impUnit*](https://github.com/electricimp/impUnit) framework.
+A ‘test case’ is a class based on the *ImpTestCase* class defined by the [*impUnit*](https://github.com/electricimp/impUnit) framework.
 There can be several test cases in a test file.

 A ‘test method’ (or simply called a ‘test’) is one of a test case’s methods.
 It should be prefixed by *test*, eg. *testEverythingOk()*.
 There can be several test methods (tests) in a test case.